ketch/nodepy/paper.md

 package for designing and studying the properties of numerical ODE solvers.
 For the most important classes of methods, `NodePy` can automatically assess their stability, accuracy, and many other properties.
+`NodePy` has also been used as a catalog of coefficients for time integration methods in PDE solver codes.

 # Statement of need